ColbySawyer7/Lab_Installation/README.md

 ## Usage

 ### Instance Specific Information
-To update parameters for your specific instance please refer to the constants.py file.
-You can make your changes here prior to configuration to properly secure and personlize the application instances.
+To update parameters for your specific instance please refer to the UPDATE.md (Recommended for security if not using GUI)

 ### General Help
     python3 br_install.py --help